jasonjiajs/CircularInsightAI/README.md

 An overview of what each folder and file do:

 /Data
-- consist of original data, splitted data, and code to split data.
-It also have the manually labeled data set which was used as ground truth
+- consist of original data, splited data, and code to split data.
+It also has the manually labeled data set which was used as ground truth
-- /Json: consist of json version of the csv file
+- /Json: consists of JSON version of the CSV file

 /Preprocessing
-- Code to convert csv file into json file, the json data file are saved in /Data
+- Code to convert CSV file into JSON file, the JSON data file are saved in /Data

 /finetuned_model_test
-- consist of llm fine tune test file, code that generated the plot and accuracy rate
+- consist of LLM fine-tune test file, code that generated the plot and accuracy rate

 /web_interface
-- **Everthing you need to run Streamlit**
+- **Everything you need to run Streamlit**

 /clusters
-- code of k-mean method to get the categories of the ideas
+- code of the k-mean method to get the categories of the ideas

 /api_key_test
-- code to test the gpt api key
+- code to test the GPT API key